About the Editor

 Work in Development

-“Fictions of Intervention: Scientific Realism and the Failings of the Humanities in Ian McEwan’s Solar” (Submitted to Modern Fiction Studies)
+“Fictions of Intervention: Scientific Realism and the Failings of the Humanities in Ian McEwan’s Solar” (Submitted to Interdisciplinary Studies in Literature and Environment)

 “Wolverines, Wereweolves and Demon Dogs”: Animalism, Criminality and Classification in James Ellroy’s LA Quartet’ (Submitted for inclusion in proposed project Animals in Detective Fiction)